First Primitives

 ex: in cryptocurrency: we have 3 people and they want send each other some money.
 So, how would they trust each other they’re not fooling any one?

-?
+trust?
 Bitcoin first came up with foolproof system allows people exchange value using pear to pear network.blockchain is created to solve trust

 Smart contract blockchains